Honouring Christy Nolan’s Legacy: Creativity & Disability in Trinity’s Disability Service

 During his time studying at Trinity College Dublin, Christy found a space in which he and his disability were accepted, and he could thrive.
 In honour of Christy Nolan's archival works being installed in The Long Room at Trinity College Dublin, and Trinity Disability Service’s 25th anniversary, the Disability Service is keen to acknowledge the vast creative talents among current disabled staff and students at Trinity.

-To do this, the Disability Service, in collaboration with Trinity's libraries, are hosting a competition for disabled staff and students here at Trinity.
-We at the Disability Service are aware that self-expression can come in all forms, so we are opening this competition up to all art forms, including literary, visual arts, film, and performance.
+To do this, the Disability Service, in collaboration with Trinity's libraries, hosted a competition for disabled staff and students here at Trinity.
+We at the Disability Service are aware that self-expression can come in all forms, so we opened this competition up to all art forms, including literary, visual arts, film, and performance.

 The Life and Legacy of Christy Nolan